-Below, we express the problem of choosing which discriminators to execute on which extractions as an optimization problem, and give a heuristic method that includes the enhancements mentioned above.
-We show that the heuristic has provably optimal behavior in important special cases, and then verify experimentally that the heuristic improves accuracy.
+In [18] formalizes the problem of choosing which discriminators to execute on which extractions as an optimization problem, and describes a heuristic method that includes the enhancements mentioned above.
+The paper shows that the heuristic has provably optimal behavior in important special cases, and then verifies experimentally that the heuristic improves accuracy.